 Frustrating Learning Curve

 While it’s possible to make a camping hammock setup lighter than the average tent, it is not easy.
-In fact, the most significant complaint new hammock campers have is the additional weight.
+In fact, the most significant complaint new hammock campers have been the additional weight.
 The hammock itself isn’t the problem; it’s the tarp, the bug net, the straps, and other gear that ends up making this set-up just a few kilos heavier than a tent.
-Unfortunately, hammocks lose in the weight department, though perhaps not all of the time.
+Unfortunately, hammocks lose in the weight department, though perhaps not all the time.

 For a good lightweight camping hammock, check out this tactical hammock review.

 For casual camping trips to your average national park, camping hammocks are just so much better than tents.
 You’ll never have trouble finding somewhere to sleep in even the most cramped of camping sites.
 Not only that, but you’ll sleep better than anyone else.

 When You’re Camping in Woodlands

 Any heavily wooded areas lend themselves well to hammock camping.
 While tent dwellers are struggling with the aforementioned roots and rocks, you’ll be chilling a few feet above the ground in style and comfort.

 When to Stick with Your Tent and Avoid Camping Hammocks?

 Perhaps it’s just me, but I’ve had no success with beach hammock camping.
 It might sound idyllic to merely find a few palm trees and sit back with a beach-side piña colada, but odds are it won’t work out that way.
 In reality, you’ll end up miles away from the shore, trying to find a half-decent tree by the roadside.
 For beach bums, tents are way better.

 When you are doing a serious hike at over 4000 above sea level, camping hammocks are pretty much useless.
 The extra weight will drag you down, and good luck finding a single tree.
 Even if you do manage to find somewhere to camp, you’ll be knocked around all night by the wind.
 Stick with your tent for intense hikes.